-Responsibility for student properties
+Responsibility for Student Properties

-Although precaution is taken to maintain adequate security, the university cannot assume responsibility for the loss of or damage to student possessions.
+Although precaution is taken to maintain adequate security, the University cannot assume responsibility for the loss of or damage to student possessions.
 Students or their parents are encouraged to carry appropriate insurance to cover such losses.

 Risk management/off-campus programs and release forms

-As the university's engaged learning programs have grown, so have off campus activities supporting these programs.
+As the University's engaged learning programs have grown, so have off campus activities supporting these programs.
 As described in File 367.1 of the University Policies and Procedures

 , insurance coverage is in place for programs that take place on or off campus.
-Risks involved with off campus programs are greater and more difficult to control, and additional precautions are needed to best protect the university, its students, faculty, and staff.
+Risks involved with off campus programs are greater and more difficult to control, and additional precautions are needed to best protect the University, its students, faculty, and staff.
 Program directors are responsible for assessing the risks involved with the management of their off campus programs and for collecting and maintaining files of Consent, General Release, and Indemnity Agreements according to the following guidelines.
 Risk Management and off campus programs are described in File 367.5 of the University Policies and Procedures

 - Consent, General Release, and Indemnity Agreements are not required for faculty and staff travel.
-Furman employees are adequately covered by insurance and this coverage includes General Liability, Foreign Liability, Excess Liability, and Workers' Compensation insurance.
+Furman employees are covered by insurance and this coverage includes General Liability, Foreign Liability, Excess Liability, and Workers' Compensation insurance.

 - Consent, General Release, and Indemnity Agreements are required any time a student leaves campus as part of some Furman-related course, organization, or activity.
 This includes, but is not limited to, internships, off-campus research, courses involved in service learning, and class field trips.
-In addition, this applies to activities that are not officially sponsored by the university if the off-campus activity or event is directed by or required by a university official/employee.
+In addition, this applies to activities that are not officially sponsored by the University if the off-campus activity or event is directed by or required by a University official/employee.